umutcoskun/mirket/README.md

 mirket.get_facebook_stats(URL: str) -> FacebookStats
 ```

-Retrieve Facebook stats for a URL which are like shares, likes, comments and clicks.
+Retrieve Facebook stats for a URL which are shares, likes, comments and clicks.
 Returns FacebookStats object.

 ---